KMarkert/ogc-ee-gmp-demo/README.md

 To get started, you will need:

 1. `gcloud` installed ([installation instructions](https://cloud.google.com/sdk/docs/install))
-2. A Google Cloud project (get one [here](https://console.cloud.google.com/projectcreate))
+2. A Google Cloud project ([get one here](https://console.cloud.google.com/projectcreate))
-3. A Cloud storage bucket (create one [here](https://console.cloud.google.com/storage/create-bucket))
+3. A Cloud storage bucket ([create one here](https://console.cloud.google.com/storage/create-bucket))
-4. Earth Engine registered and enabled for your project (register your project with EE [here](https://code.earthengine.google.com/register))
+4. Earth Engine registered and enabled for your project ([register your project with EE here](https://code.earthengine.google.com/register))
+5. A Google Maps Platform API key ([get a GMP API key here](https://console.cloud.google.com/google/maps-apis/credentials))

 The architecture of the setup is shown in the following figure: